Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.1.md

   - It is now possible to fully upgrade an aug while Synthetic Heart is active.
   - Augs that are removed (Such as at the end of a game or if removed at a Medical Bot) while being boosted by Synthetic Heart will no longer be already in a boosted state when reinstalled, resulting in them being at an effective level 0.
 This is most obvious when Synthetic Heart is active when the aug is reinstalled.
   - Crowd Control can no longer downgrade an aug to level 0 if it is being boosted by Synthetic Heart.
+- New Aug Slot Rando option: Balanced.
+Keeps the proportional number of augs per slot as close to default as possible.
 </details>